ignotur/post-velocity/README.md

 ## Simple usage

-The example can be found in example.py
+A simple example can be found in example.py.
+In this code I use parallax and proper motion measurements for Gaia DR3 5703888058542880896.
+Parallax is given in milliarcseconds and proper motion is in milliarcseconds per year.

 ```
 from post_velocity import *